hayaba/ASPNetCoreWebAPI/README.md

 # ASPNetCoreWebAPI -- MicroTech Applicant Programming Task

-Create an Asp.Net web solution in C# that can maintain contact persons.
+An Asp.Net web solution in C# that can maintain contact people.

 A contact person should have at least the following properties: